MonikaSuchoszek/beyond-the-known/_posts/en/2018-07-09-AnnapurnaPoonHill.markdown

 ---

 We arrived in Kathmandu on the first of March and found ourselves jet-lagged and in the middle of the Holi festival, Nepal's most colorful holiday!
-It happened by accident so we were totally shocked at the beginning and not ready for what was coming :) Before we even reached our hotel, a thick layer of colorful powder covered our faces and shoulders :p This day we also walked to the Nepal Tourism Board to get our permits ([more info]({% post_url 2018-07-11-Annapurna-Practical %})), passing many parties, full of colorful, dancing people.
+It happened by accident, so we were totally shocked at the beginning and not ready for what was coming :) Before we even reached our hotel, a thick layer of colorful powder covered our faces and shoulders :p This day we also walked to the Nepal Tourism Board to get our permits ([more info]({% post_url en/2018-07-11-Annapurna-Practical %})), passing many parties, full of colorful, dancing people.
 In the whole city you can feel the atmosphere of festival, shops are closed, people are blessing each other with colorful powder, shouting: Happy Holi!
 Nowadays kids throw small balloons filled with water on passers what I experienced on my own skin few times :p Luckily, we got our permits on the spot and immediately bought bus tickets to Pokhara